-Indicators of competition aim to capture both the intensity of competition and the composition of participating bidders (Tóth & Fazekas, 2017).
-First, intensity of competition measured by the number of bids submitted captures a simple idea that more bidders make for a stronger, healthier competitive environment, with the benefits of each additional bidder diminishing as there are more and more bidders on the market.
+bidder diminishing as there are more and more bidders on the market.
 Second, the share of non-local bidders indicator aims to signal that when at least some bidders come from outside the immediate locality of the buyer, competition is expected to be more intense due to more diverse companies competing (Coviello & Gagliarducci, 2017).

-Indicators of administrative efficiency aim to capture both the processes and outcomes of how public buyers minimize the total cost of achieving a pre-determined outcome of public procurement tenders (Cingolani & Fazekas, 2017).
-First, decision-making speed approximates the cost of evaluating tenders and responding to legal challenges, operating under the assumption that slower decision making means higher costs for both public and private actors.
+Indicators of administrative efficiency aim to capture both the processes and outcomes of how public buyers minimize the total cost of achieving a predetermined outcome of public procurement tenders (Cingolani & Fazekas, 2017).
+First, decision-making speed approximates the cost of evaluating tenders and responding to legal challenges, operating under the assumption that slower decision-making means higher costs for both public and private actors.
 Second, the use of most economically advantageous tender (MEAT) criteria implies that considerations other than price are taken into account.
 As quality is often complex to assess while certainly a very important parameter besides price, the use of MEAT criteria carries the potential for better value-for-money outcomes through a more balanced assessment of bids.
-Third, price savings complements the previous indicator on quality considerations in that it captures the size of discounts companies offer compared to reference prices; that is, the cheaper the winning bid, the better the process.
+Third, price savings complements the previous indicator on quality considerations in that it captures the size of discounts companies offer compared with reference prices; that is, the cheaper the winning bid, the better the process.